aliadnani/facebook_message_analysis/README.md

 ## Most Common Words
 My day-to-day vocabulary is generally kept simple and casual.
-(note: punctuation & capitals have been removed, there is an error in 'its' because it's and its counts have been summed together because of thi tokenization))

 | word | count |     |      |      |      |
 |------|-------|-----|------|------|------|